 How to Prevent Shopify Cart Abandonment

-Cart abandonment is when a customer adds one or more items to their cart, but leaves the site without completing checkout.
+Cart abandonment is when a customer adds one or more items to their Shopify cart and then leaves the site without completing checkout.

 This differs from browse abandonment, which is when a customer looks at a product, category, or other page on your Shopify site without adding anything to their cart.
 Both browse and cart abandonment can contribute to your bounce rate.